MicrosoftDocs/data-tools/azure-data-studio/command-line.md

 ## Launch with Query Editor

 Sometimes you may want to open a script in the Query Editor when opening Azure Data Studio.
 You can launch Azure Data Studio with an existing script by providing the path of the file:
+*It only opens the script in Azure Data Studio, and you cannot run the script with this command.

 ```bash
 azuredatastudio .\samplescript.sql